xiaoyanUplimit/course_advanced_dbt/models/docs/docs_bingeflix.md

 ## Events
 This section contains documentation from the Bingeflix behavioral events while interacting with the platform.

+{% docs bingeflix_table_fct_events %}
+    This table contains information about the behavioral events of users while they interact with the Bingeflix platform.
+{% enddocs %}

 {% docs table_events %}
     This table contains information about the behavioral events of users while they interact with the Bingeflix platform.
 {% enddocs %}